unisave-cloud/docs/authentication.md

 A `Unisave.Authentication.AuthException` will be raised whenever a non-authenticated game client tries to call a guarded facet method.

+> **Note:** It's not catastrophic to forget to add the middleware.
+Most methods that work with players first ask for the player via `Auth.GetPlayer<...>(...)` and since this method would return `null`, it will in turn cause a `NullReferenceException` to be thrown down the line.
+But it's not ideal and in some cases could be used to break into your server.
+So be safe and add the middleware.

 <a name="security"></a>
 ## Security

+> **\[ ! \]** This section talks about security.
+Read it all and carefully!

 <a name="password-hashing"></a>
 ### Password hashing

-When tinkering with the `AuthFacet` make sure you hash passwords before storing them.
-Hashing is an important technique that makes sure you don't store your player's passwords as-is.
+Hashing is an important technique that makes sure you don't store player's passwords as-is.
 A hashed password is almost impossible to turn back to the original password so if you were to accidentally leak your database, your player's passwords wouldn't be compromised.

+**Just remember that anytime you access a `player.password` field, there's not really a plain password but its hash fingerprint.**

 Unisave provides utility functions in `Unisave.Utils.Hash` class that can help you with hashing: